Birr Castle, Gardens, Birr, Co Offaly

 Overview

-Birr Castle Demesne, set on the banks of the River Camcor just outside the town of Birr, is a unique blend of aristocratic residence, scientific landmark and award‑winning garden.
-While the castle itself remains a private home, the surrounding 120‑acre demesne is open to the public and offers a science centre, the restored “Leviathan” telescope, a modern LOFAR radio‑astronomy station, a café, a shop and a network of gardens that include the world’s tallest box hedges and Ireland’s largest tree‑house.
+Set on the banks of the River Camcor just outside the town of Birr, the Castle Demesne is a rare Irish attraction that seamlessly blends aristocratic history, groundbreaking science, and horticultural excellence.
+While the castle itself remains a private family home, the surrounding 120-acre estate is fully open to the public.
+Visitors can explore a dedicated science centre, walk beneath the restored “Leviathan” telescope, observe a modern radio astronomy array, and wander through gardens that hold world records.
+Whether you are travelling with children, keen on astrophysics, or simply looking for a peaceful landscape to walk, the demesne delivers a varied and engaging experience.

 What to See & Do